-On top of that, there’s also the price our environment pays for the carbon emissions produced by your car.
-And in 2012, because of the increasing number of cars on the road resulting from Australia’s booming population, 12% of our country’s total greenhouse gas emissions came from road transportation3.
+On top of this, there’s the price our environment pays for the carbon emissions produced by road transportation – which was 12% of our country’s total greenhouse gas emissions in 20123.

-Well, that all depends on the capacity of your electric vehicle’s battery, and the energy deal you currently have at home.
+Well, that all depends on the capacity of your electric vehicle’s battery, and your home energy deal.

-But, if your electricity rate was $0.25 per kilo Watt hour (kWh) – which is the Australian average – and your car used 18kWh4 to travel 100kms, all in all, you’d end up spending $4.50 in running costs for the journey in your electric car.
+If your electricity rate was $0.25 per kilo Watt hour (kWh) – the Australian average – and your car used 18kWh4 to travel 100kms, you’d end up spending $4.50 for your electric vehicle journey.
 That’s less than a third of what the same trip would cost you in a petrol-fuelled equivalent.

 We’re ready to fuel your ride